 Conor took the reign uncertainly.

 Daraien smiled and hit the horse's flanks with the flat side of his sword.

 Catlin quickly dismounted, tethering the horse to a low branch.
-The sun was just begining to tint the sky a beautiful shade of magenta.
+The sun was just beginning to tint the sky a beautiful shade of magenta.
 She didn't know why she was so afraid to tell him.
 She just suddenly couldn't do it.
 She was watching him fight, he had been so full of anger.
 Then after he was so full of pain.
 She was worried when she told him he might...she didn't know what he might do.

 She wrapped the cloak around her, keeping the hood up.
 She was shivering.
-Two strong arms wrapped around her, pulling her tightly against a broad musceled chest.
+Two strong arms wrapped around her, pulling her tightly against a broad muscled chest.
 Though the fabric of the cloak she felt a pair of lips graze her ear.
 She shivered even more as the hot breath washed over her skin.